macp3o/linux-tweaks/README.md

 > Configured in `network.conf` and `nxdomains`, and implemented in `speed-net.sh`.

-**IMPORTANT**. `/etc/hosts` is not used to keep the system consistent with the default installation of NetworkManager.
+**Important**. `/etc/hosts` is not used to keep the system consistent with the default installation of NetworkManager.
 Would a different behavior be desired, the hosts lookup can be enabled in `network.conf`.

 #### 6. Decluttering
 Uninstalls unnecessary services and fonts.
 These include bluetooth, cups (printing), sane (scanners), avahi (certain network services), and thunderbird (desktop email).